Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

-In this subsection, the numerical results for the electronic state \editage{with} HF approximation are shown.
-We set the initial states randomly and investigated the electronic state with the lowest energy, other than the charge, spin, and bond orders, with HF approximation.
-Throughout this subsection, $T = 1\times10^{-4}$.
+In this subsection, to investigate more realistic orders which are possible caused in $\alpha$-(BETS)$_2$I$_3$ at low-$T$ region, the numerical results using the transfer integrals with SOC $t_{\alpha,\sigma_1;\beta,\sigma_2}^{({\bm \delta}){\rm SOC}}$ and the static effective direct integral $W_{\alpha,\beta}^{({\bm \delta})}$ obtained based on the first-principles calculation are shown.
+We set the initial states of the mean-field calculation randomly and investigated the electronic state with the lowest energy, other than the charge, spin, and bond orders.
+Throughout this subsection, $T = 1\times10^{-4}$ and we sweep the control parameter $\xi$ which is multiplied to $W_{\alpha,\beta}^{({\bm \delta})}$ from 0 (non-interacting case) to 1 to investigate the effect of the repulsive interaction to the electronic state.
+As a result, we found that the interaction-induced QSH \tb{insulating phase} proposed in previous studies for the honeycomb lattice model \cite{Raghu, Rachel, Weeks, Dauphin} is the most stable \tb{solution} at low-$T$ region in $\alpha$-(BETS)$_2$I$_3$.